radius-project/docs/docs/content/reference/limitations.md

 Deploying a Radius Application that contains a gateway resource and a container resource that share a name will result in an error being thrown during the deployment process.

-As a workaround users can just name the respective resources differently.
+As a workaround make sure to use distinct names for both containers and gateways.

 ## rad CLI